 We actually came here for a bit of beach chill time but it turned into the opposite.
 The beaches were some of the busiest ones I've ever been on and we were crammed like sardines, trying to claim our space.
 I believe there are other islands you can go to from Budva but I remember talking to a few people back at the hostel that said there were much the same as the ones in Budva and not particularly pleasant.

-- Old Town: This is definitely the prettiest part of the town.
+Things to do:- Old Town: This is definitely the prettiest part of the town.
 Very similar to Dubrovnik with lots of alleyways and little shops and restaurants.

 - Ballet dancer statue: Nice pictures of the area from here.